This post was originally published on August 21, 2017, and updated most recently on July 26, 2020.

-When creating a flowchart, format and design elements should be as simple as possible to make them easily comprehensible.
-Keep these tips in mind the next time you create a flowchart.
+Creating a flowchart, format and design elements should be as simple as possible to make them easily comprehensible.
+Keep these tips in mind as you get started with your next flowchart.

 While the processes that flowcharts visualize require a lot of creative problem-solving to create, flowcharts themselves are formulaic.
 Taking creative liberties should be saved for other design projects.
 The foundations of flowchart design are set in stone at this point.